olofmogren/olofmogren.github.io/phd/glossary.md

 # Glossary for *Representation learning for natural language*

-This is a glossary for non-technical people to read [*Representation learning for natural language*](http://mogren.one/phd) by Olof Mogren.
+This is a glossary for people with a non-technical background to read [*Representation learning for natural language*](http://mogren.one/phd) by Olof Mogren.